jabadiagm/MSXgoauld_tn20k/README.md

 Warning: not yet fully working on all tangs!

 Tips:
-* Use integrated circuits from trusted sources
+* Get integrated circuits from trusted sources
 * Use turned pins in header to avoid damages in Z80 socket
 ![turned header](/torneados.jpg)
 * Board is sensitive to dirty electrical contacts, way more than Z80.
-Keep cartridge contacts clean
+Keep cartridge & Z80 socket contacts clean
 * Diode avoids hdmi plug from powering the MSX, but causes a voltage drop.
 If tang doesn't boot, bridge the diode and remember to remove hdmi cable when not using
 ![diode](/diodo.jpg)
 * When soldering headers, start with the inner one (Z80)